Averagenormaljoe/NST-Streamlit-website/readMe.md

 This is the Github repository for the front-end code of the StyleMotion application.
 This aims to use the models from the training directory and load them into Streamlit to be used.

+Models for the johnson model are stored in the 'style_models' directory.

+The main StyleMotion model (AdaIN) is stored in the 'main_model' directory.

+The Ruber model is stored in the 'Ruber' directory.

 You can visit the website, which is running from this link:

 [https://stylemotion-app.streamlit.app/](https://stylemotion-app.streamlit.app/).